cisco-outshift-ai-agents/jira-agntcy-agent/SECURITY.md

 ## Disclosing a security issue

-The `<project name>` maintainers take all security issues in the project seriously.
-Thank you for improving the security of `<project name>`.
+The `Jira Agntcy Agent` maintainers take all security issues in the project seriously.
+Thank you for improving the security of `Jira Agntcy Agent`.
 We appreciate your dedication to responsible disclosure and will make every effort to acknowledge your contributions.

-`<project name>` leverages GitHub's private vulnerability reporting.
+`Jira Agntcy Agent` leverages GitHub's private vulnerability reporting.

 To learn more about this feature and how to submit a vulnerability report, review [GitHub's documentation on private reporting](https://docs.github.com/code-security/security-advisories/guidance-on-reporting-and-writing-information-about-vulnerabilities/privately-reporting-a-security-vulnerability).